Andre Debrie Interview 35mm Cine Camera

 “Interview” #38 name plate.
 Courtesy of Mark Pollio

-Interview- type A
+Interview- Type A

-As with all the Parvo cameras, the moment and film transport are independent of the outer case.
-The internal aluminum frame is a complete module that contains all the working parts of the camera.
-The exterior wood box protects the interior and contains all the external hardware, like the lens mount, top handle, hinges, doors and rear ports
+The outer wood box is constructed of plywood in five layers to withstand temperature fluctuations and climate changes.
+As with all Parvo cameras, the movement and film transport are independent of the outer case.
+The internal aluminum frame is a complete module containing all the working parts of the camera.
+The exterior wood box protects the interior and houses all the external hardware, including the lens mount, top handle, hinges, doors, and rear ports.

-• Single Frame shaft with hand crank
+Single-frame shaft with hand crank

-• an optional level
+An optional level

-Interview- type B
+Interview- Type B

-Interview- type C
+Interview- Type C

-Interview- type D
+Interview- Type D

-with “Professional” front and friction allowing reverse.
+Features the "Professional" front with friction, allowing reverse.

-Interview- type E
+Interview- Type E

 Type E

-Interview- type F
+Interview- Type F

-Interview (type D)
+Interview (Type D)

 Interview with optional Iris Fader attachment